Applications

 This is the highest standard of blasting, where no shadows, streaks or stains are allowed.
 It is necessary for extreme conditions such as high temperatures or corrosive environments where failure of the coating could have serious consequences, such as in nuclear reactors, turbines or submarines.

-To make coatings last longer and save costs, it is important that the surface is clean after blasting because:
+To extend the lifespan of coatings and save costs, it is crucial that the surface is clean after blasting, for the following reasons:

-Surface preparation can take up to 40% of the total cost of repainting.
-Owners want to spend less on materials and blasting time.
-The highest level of cleanliness, ‘White Metal’ (SA 3), is expensive and mainly used for critical situations.
-For most jobs, ‘Near White’ (SA 2½) cleanliness is good enough and is therefore most often prescribed.
+Surface preparation can account for up to 40% of the total coating costs.
+Therefore, owners aim to minimize costs for materials and blasting time.
+The highest level of cleanliness, "White Metal" (SA 3), is expensive and typically reserved for critical applications.
+For most projects, "Near White" (SA 2½) cleanliness is sufficient and is therefore the most commonly prescribed.

 Florijnstraat 93